Matt-Conrad/CXR_View_Classification/README.md

     ```
     git clone https://github.com/Matt-Conrad/CXR_View_Classification.git
     ```
- 2. Set up Postgres by running postgresSetup.sh if you don't already have it
+ 2. Set up Postgres if you don't already have it by running postgresSetup.sh: ```sudo postgresSetup.sh```
  2. (OPTIONAL) Change the default configuration if you wish. \
       - The *postgresql* section contains the server host and port, desired name of the DB to be created, as well as user and password.
 The template is currently set up to create a DB named "db" on the localhost, so you can leave it as is or rename it if you wish.
       - Leave the *dicom_folder* section alone as it gets filled in automatically as the app goes through the steps.
 You can also rename the tables that will be created.